 In the USA, there’s currently an ongoing Opioid Crisis, but Mississippi ranks pretty low amongst other states for deaths caused by Opioid overdose.
 This could be due to a large majority of Opioid deaths in Mississippi are in the White population, with the African American population in the state being amongst the highest in the country.

 5. Good Food!

 Mississippi definitely isn’t the place to live if you’re looking to go on a diet.
 One of the most famous foods in the state is fried chicken, which tastes amazing!
 Mississippi is also known for its’ biscuits and collard greens.
 The state also has great seafood, as Mississippi is on the Gulf Coast of Mexico.
 If you’re still wondering: is Mississippi a good place to live, hopefully these pros have shown you there’s lots of great aspects to living in the state.

 Here are the cons of living in Mississippi.

-1. Poverty Rate
+1. High Poverty Rate in Mississippi

 Although Mississippi isn’t an expensive place to live, it has the highest poverty rates in the USA at almost 20%.
 Residents in the state also have a much lower average income compared to the rest of the US.
 This means you should make sure you’ve already secured a job in Mississippi before moving to the state.